New England Transit: Game Features

 Across New England Transit's titles, gameplay centers on an in-game cash system, and dedicated gamepasses for exclusive content.
-In Boston Bus Simulator, users operate fixed MBTA bus routes, as they would in real life, crossing multiple cities near Boston.
-Currently, MBTA bus routes 104 (Airport Station to Malden Center), 106 (Wellington Station to Lebanon Loop), 110 (Wellington Station to Broadway and Park), and 112 (Wellington Station to Wood Island) are playable.
-Upon completing the route, a summary screen is shown with the user's earnings.
+In Boston Bus Simulator, players operate fixed MBTA bus routes, as they would in real life, crossing multiple cities near Boston.
+Currently, MBTA bus routes 104 (Airport Station to Malden Center), 105 (Sullivan Square to Malden Center), 106 (Wellington Station to Lebanon Loop), 110 (Wellington Station to Broadway and Park) and 112 (Wellington Station to Wood Island) are playable.
+Upon completing the route, a summary screen is shown with the players earnings.
 Cash is used to unlock certain bus "wraps" or exterior designs, being both fictional and modeled after the MBTA's current fleet.
 Certain unlockables, such as retired buses, are one-time Robux gamepass purchases.

-In New England Bus Simulator, users operate WRTA bus routes, only in the city of Worcester and town of Auburn.
+In New England Bus Simulator, players can operate WRTA bus routes, though only in the city of Worcester and town of Auburn.
 Numbered routes all originate from Worcester's Central Hub bus station, which is across the street from the city's Union Station.
-Local shuttles, such as the Eldershopper, may omit the Central Hub, serving a neighborhood Price Chopper, Shaws, and apartment complex.
-However, the game's lone fictional route (the Polar Park Shuttle) was created to transport passengers between the Central Hub and Polar Park.
-Players can simulate 5 fixed routes, the 7 (to Washington Heights via Family Health Center), 19 (to Goddard Drive via Webster Sq.
+Local shuttles, such as the Eldershopper, may omit in the Central Hub, serving a neighborhood, Price Chopper, Shaws, and apartment complex.
+However, the game's lone fictional route (Polar Park Shuttle) was created to transport passengers between the Central Hub and Polar Park.
+Players can simulate 5 fixed routes, 7 (to Washington Heights via Family Health Center), 19 (to Goddard Drive via Webster Sq.
 Plaza), 25 (to Webster Sq.
-Plaza via Canterbury St.), 27 (to the Auburn Mall), and 80 (a loop around Downtown).
+Plaza via Canterbury St.), 27 (to the Auburn Mall) and 80 (a loop around Downtown).

 In both games, users may also choose to roleplay positions other than bus operator, including Transit Police (Boston Bus Simulator replicates the MBTA Transit Police agency) and passengers.
-The Transit Police mode allows players to moderate reckless drivers, create detours and diversions, and issue tickets to improperly parked vehicles across the map.

-New England Transit stands out among Roblox bus and city simulators for its near 1:1 recreation of roads and buildings.
-Modeled primarily from Google StreetView data, developers scale and map city blocks in Roblox Studio.
+The Transit Police mode allows user to moderate reckless drivers, create detours, and issue tickets to improperly parked vehicles across the map.
+Both games also stand out amongst Roblox bus and city simulators for its near 1:1 recreation of roads and buildings.
+Modeled primarily from Google Street View data, the video game developers then scale and map the city blocks into Roblox Studio.

-As of October 2025, New England Transit operates a small portion of the MBTA's actual bus fleet, including the New Flyer Industries XDE40, D40LF, and C40LF buses.
+As of January 2026, New England Transit operates a small portion of the MBTA's actual bus fleet, including the New Flyer Industries XDE40, D40LF, and C40LF buses.
 The American-made Gillig Advantage is also available in-game.
 For the WRTA's fleet, New England Bus Simulator operates a larger variety of vehicles, including Gillig Advantages but also NovaBus RTS buses, and Ford E350 minibuses.